JeffreySu/WeiXinMPSDK/readme.en.md

 ```

-###  How to handle WeChat Mini Program?
+###  How to handle WeChat Mini Program (include Mini Game)?

 Senparc.Weixin.WxOpen encapsulates the message and API of WeChat mini programs, keeping the development process of the Official Account request consistent.
+This module also support Mini Game.

 * Nuget Address: https://www.nuget.org/packages/Senparc.Weixin.WxOpen